Towards a classification of entanglements of Galois representations attached to elliptic curves: Introduction

 \subsection{Acknowledgments}

 We thank Shiva Chidambaram, Jeremy Rouse, and Andrew Sutherland for helpful correspondences.
-We are grateful to Lea Beneish, Abbey Bourdon, Garen Chiloyan, and Nathan Jones for many helpful comments on an earlier draft of this paper, and to Hanson Smith for conversations related to the phrase vertical tanglement.
+We are grateful to Lea Beneish, Abbey Bourdon, Garen Chiloyan, and Nathan Jones for many helpful comments on an earlier draft of this paper, and to Hanson Smith for conversations related to the phrase vertical collapsing.
+We would also like to thank Francesco Campagna and Riccardo Pengo for pointing out some inaccuracies in an earlier version of the paper and Zo\'e Yvon for alerting us to a needed correction in Definition \ref{defn:weil-type}.
+Finally, we would like to thank the referees for their useful comments and suggestions on how to improve the paper.